sectrimte/wuxia/README.md

 ```

 #####lancer.bat
-use lancer.bat to run te scripts on windows
+use lancer.bat to run the scripts on windows

 planned task is the way to go